Gianluca Piccoli: Torino

 Piccoli joined to Torino in July 2015 from Serie B club Varese.

 Loan to Forlì

 On 15 July 2016, Piccoli was signed by Serie C club Forlì on a season-long loan deal for the 2016–17 season.
 On 27 August he made his professional debut in Serie C for Forlì as a substitute replacing Tommaso Tentoni in the 43rd minute of a 1–0 away defeat against Venezia.
 On 22 October, Piccoli played his first match as a starter and his first entire match for Forlì, a 0–0 away draw against Lumezzane.
-Piccoli ended his season-long loan to Forlì with 18 appearances, only 5 as a starter, however after losing the play-out matches against Alma Juventus Fano, Forli was relegated in Serie D, he was an unused substitute during the play-out.
+Piccoli ended his season-long loan to Forlì with 18 appearances, only 5 as a starter, however after losing the play-out matches against Fano, Forli was relegated in Serie D, he was an unused substitute during the play-out.

 Loan to Ravenna

 On 1 August 2017, Piccoli was loaned to Serie C side Ravenna on a season-long loan deal.
 Four weeks later, on 27 August, he made his debut for Ravenna in Serie C as a substitute replacing Christian Cenci in the 64th minute of a 1–0 home win over Fermana.
 On 17 September, Piccoli played his first match as a starter in Serie C, a 3–2 away defeat against Ternana, he was replaced by Carmine De Sena in the 53rd minute.
 On 10 February 2018 he played his first entire match for Ravenna, a 2–1 home defeat against Fano.
 Piccoli ended his season-long loan to Ravenna with 29 appearances, including only 10 as a starter.